-- 1. Power off the system and disconnect the power cables before starting the installation.
+- Power off the system and disconnect the power cables before starting the installation.
 Refer to the instructions provided in your system documentation.
 Do not disconnect cables or power cords while system power is on. - Read all of the instructions in this chapter completely before proceeding.
-Follow the Notes, Cautions, and Warnings described in this manual and marked on the equipment. - Follow electrostatic discharge (ESD) safety procedures.
+Follow the Notes, Cautions, and Warnings described in this manual and marked on the equipment. - 3.
+Follow electrostatic discharge (ESD) safe procedures.
 Use a grounded wrist strap or ESD safe footwear, and work in an ESD safe area. - 4.
-Perform a safety check of the installation before powering on the system. - Make sure that the cabling Pin 1 location is correct and that all cables are firmly seated in the connectors. - Make sure all SCSI conventions (cable type, cable length, termination, etc.) are correct, see Table 2-3 on page 2-15.
+Perform a safety check of the installation before powering on the system. - Make sure that the cabling Pin 1 location is correct and that all cables are firmly seated in the connectors. - Make sure all SCSI conventions (cable type, cable length, termination, etc.) are correct, see Table 2-5.